grz0zrg/fas/README.md

 Only one client is supported at the moment (altough many can connect, not tested but it may result in a big audio mess and likely a crash!)

+The server only send the CPU load of the stream at regular interval (adjustable) to the client (double type).

 The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data.

 There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, oscillators etc.).